Couldn't I Just Tell You

-"Couldn't I Just Tell You" is a song written by American musician Todd Rundgren that was released on his 1972 album Something/Anything?.
-In July, it was released as a single and reached number 93 on the Billboard Pop Singles chart.
+"Couldn't I Just Tell You" is a song written by the American musician Todd Rundgren that was released on his 1972 album Something/Anything?.
+In July of that year, it was released as a single and reached number 93 on the Billboard Pop Singles chart.
 The song is considered influential to the development of the power pop genre.

-Unlike most of Something/Anything?, which consists primarily of piano-based compositions, "Couldn't I Just Tell You" is a rock song.
-Rundgren reflected that there would have been more songs in this style if he had not been performing all the music by himself: "I was pretty happy with the song because I realized it was the kind of thing I would probably have done more of if I had been using other players."
+While most of Something/Anything? consists of piano-based compositions, "Couldn't I Just Tell You" is a guitar-driven rock song.
+Rundgren reflected that there would have been more songs in this style on the album if he had not been performing all of the music by himself: "I was pretty happy with the song because I realized it was the kind of thing I would probably have done more of if I had been using other players."

 Legacy

 On a television performance in 1978, Rundgren introduced "Couldn't I Just Tell You" as a part of "the latest musical trend, power pop."
 The song became influential to artists in the genre.
-Music journalist Paul Lester called the recording a "masterclass in compression" and said that Rundgren "staked his claim to powerpop immortality [and] set the whole ball rolling".
-Musician Scott Miller's 2010 book Music: What Happened? calls the song "likely the greatest power pop recording ever made," with lyrics "somehow both desperate and lighthearted at the same time," and a guitar solo having "truly amazing dexterity and inflection."
-VH1 named "Couldn't I Just Tell You" at eighth in their list "Catchy, Loud and Proud: 20 Essential Power Pop Tracks That Will Be Stuck In Your Head Forever."
-Music critic Stephen Thomas Erlewine on AllMusic called the song "terrific power pop classic" and "blinding power pop."
+Music journalist Paul Lester called the recording a "masterclass in compression" and said that Rundgren "staked his claim to powerpop immortality [and] set the whole ball rolling" with the song.
+Musician Scott Miller's 2010 book Music: What Happened? calls it "likely the greatest power pop recording ever made," with lyrics "somehow both desperate and lighthearted at the same time" and a guitar solo having "truly amazing dexterity and inflection."
+VH1 named "Couldn't I Just Tell You" at eighth in their 2014 list "Catchy, Loud and Proud: 20 Essential Power Pop Tracks That Will Be Stuck In Your Head Forever."
+Stephen Thomas Erlewine of AllMusic considered the song a "terrific power pop classic".

+Producer Mitch Easter notes a similarity between "Pretty Persuasion" by R.E.M. and "Couldn't I Just Tell You", and speculates that "Pretty Persuasion" was directly influenced by Rundgren's song.